Top 5 Career Options after BPT - Eligibility, Salary

 As the name suggests, pain management specialists use physical therapy procedures to help patients manage persistent pain issues.
 These specialists often work as part of a healthcare team, in interdisciplinary settings or in pain clinics.
 Pain Management Specialists often work with other doctors to create and design personalised treatment programs keeping the physical and emotional elements of pain in consideration.

-Physiotherapists who have gained notable experience in the field can offer their expertise as consultants to healthcare organisations, sports teams and also individuals; giving advice on injury prevention, ergonomic workplace design and rehabilitation programs.
+Physiotherapists who have gained notable experience in the field can offer their expertise as consultants to healthcare organisations, sports teams and also individuals, giving advice on injury prevention, ergonomic workplace design and rehabilitation programs.
 They often operate out of their own clinics.
+This is one of the best career options after BPT that you can pursue.
+Aspirants can enrol in some of the best physiotherapy certification courses to gain deeper knowledge.

-It is again a specialised career option.
-Osteopaths specialise in use of hand-on methods to diagnose and treat musculoskeletal conditions.
-They help in gaining mobility often through stretching and massage to enhance and improve mobility, reduce discomfort and speed-up healing.
+It is again a specialised career options after BPT.
+Osteopaths specialise in the use of hands-on methods to diagnose and treat musculoskeletal conditions.
+They help in gaining mobility, often through stretching and massage, to enhance and improve mobility, reduce discomfort and speed up healing.
 Osteopaths lay stress on overall health and well-being while treating conditions such as headaches, joint issues and back pain.

 Salary Trends After BPT